cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 Digitale Elektronica en Processoren | Digital Hardware     | Logic gates

 The majority of the sessions will focus on writing assembly programs from scratch.
-This first session is more theoretical, but it's very important for the later sessions that you understand the concepts covered now.
+This first session is more theoretical and might be a bit overwhelming, but understanding the concepts covered now will be very important for the later sessions.
+You can also come back here later to refresh your knowledge when these concepts come up in later sessions.

 If you have any questions, ask your teaching assistant or reach out to us on the Toledo forums!

 # Architecture basics